rvdinter/DDSCM/README.md

 # ddscm
-Code written for the Data Driven Supply Chain Management course
+Code and documentation developed for the Data Driven Supply Chain Management course